-We cannot assure you that our planned clinical development programs for OP-1250 will be completed in a timely manner, or at all, or that we will be able to obtain approval for OP-1250 from the FDA, EMA, or any comparable foreign regulatory authority.
+We cannot assure you that our planned clinical development programs for OP-1250 will be completed in a timely manner, or at all, or that we will be able to obtain approval for OP-1250 from the FDA, European Commission (based on the positive opinion of the Committee for Medicinal Products for Human Use of the EMA and commonly referred to as EMA approval), or any comparable foreign regulatory authority.
 If we are unable to complete development of, obtain regulatory approval for and commercialize OP-1250 in one or more indications and in a timely manner, our business, financial condition, results of operations and prospects will be significantly harmed.